TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ## For Build 22000.184/22454.1000 and above

 Open WinAeroTweaker and enable the classic windows 10 start menu <br>
 sign out and sign in again to let the changes take place, and there you have the old Windows 10 start menu, after 22000.132 it's broken but before this update you can still use it .
-Now continuew from  [Making it usable](https://github.com/TheWorldOfPC/Windows11-Debloat-Privacy-Guide#Making-it-usable) <br>
+Now continue from  [Making it usable](https://github.com/TheWorldOfPC/Windows11-Debloat-Privacy-Guide#Making-it-usable) <br>

 ![Screenshot (1185)](https://user-images.githubusercontent.com/85176292/132989873-06223852-2fd5-41bc-b79d-293338ad7d06.png)